Undline/UndChain/readme.md

     - Example: Developers building a video library can import modules for content tagging, search functions, or user interaction systems.
 9. **Forking and Licensing**

-    - SQeeL respects UndChain’s digital asset contracts to ensure proper licensing and monetization.
+    - SQeeL respects Modulr’s digital asset contracts to ensure proper licensing and monetization.
     - Databases or modules can be forked for customization while adhering to the creator’s licensing terms.
 10. **Clone Protocol for External Data Integration**